irvind/cell_field_ai/README.md

 ## How does it work?

-The feedforward neural net is used to increment the value of the cell field cells by 1.
+The feedforward neural net is used to increment the value of the field cells by 1.
 The network has 9 inputs (values of the field cells) and 9 outputs indicating which cell should be incremented next.
 A simulation of the cell field continues until all cells have value greater than 0, or if value of single cell becomes greater or equal to 10.
+The algorithm finds best neural net configuration that selects fewest amount of cells for incrementation and also fills the field completely.

 ## Dependencies

 * Python >= 3
 * Numpy

-## Getting started
+## How to start the algorithm

-TODO
+    python main.py